New to the studio?

 ** Prior to booking, please visit the Health and Safety Measures Info page here to read about important changes to the studio.

 Please bring your own yoga mat, small towel and yoga block with you.

 Let the teacher know you’re new, if you have any injuries or questions.

 Try not to have a big meal 2 hours before class.

-Stay to the end of your class, relaxation and stretch is an integral part to every class.
+Stay to the end of your class, relaxation and stretch is an integral part to every practice.

-Listen carefully to your instructor’s instructions, and work to your own limits.
+Listen carefully to your instructor’s instructions, and please move to your own limits and needs.

 Read our FAQs so you know what to expect.

 Breathe, you’ve got this!